snaplet/docs-old/docs/04-references/preview-database.md

 :::

-We are currently evaluating the feature to give developers an "instant database" to code, or run PR previews against.
+We are currently evaluating the feature to give developers a "preview database" to code, or run PR previews against.

 Each Snaplet Cloud Project receives a single PostgresQL server instance where multiple databases can be created.